Spartan09/PagePaw/README.md

-# web-crawler
+# Web-crawler
-## A handy crawler that quickly gives you the summary of internal links in a domain
+A handy crawler that quickly gives you the summary of internal links in a domain